tokost/my-demo-website/README.md

 For several other commands, view them in the [Makefile](Makefile)

-  ## Usage
+  ## Použitie

-  - Developing and deploying a modern website
+  - Vývoj a nasadenie modernej webovej stránky
-  - Personal blog article management
+   - Správa osobných blogových článkov
-  - User account management including authentication and authorization extensibility.
+   - Správa používateľských účtov vrátane rozšírenia autentifikácie a autorizácie.
-  - Emailing and web form security
+   - Zabezpečenie odosielania e-mailov a webových formulárov
    - REST API

-  ## License
+  ## Licencia
   - [LICENSE](LICENSE)

-  ## Contributing
+  ## Prispievanie
   If you want to contribute to a project and make it better, your help is very welcome.
 Contributing is also a great way to learn more about social coding on GitHub, new technologies and their ecosystems and how to make constructive, helpful bug reports, feature requests and the noblest of all contributions: a good, clean pull request.

-### making clean pull request
+### vytvorenie požiadavky na čisté vytiahnutie

-Look for a project's contribution instructions.
-If there are succinct, please follow them.
+Vyhľadajte pokyny na príspevok k projektu.
+Ak sú stručné, postupujte podľa nich.

 - Create a personal fork of the project on GitHub by clicking [here](https://github.com/jkariukidev/my-demo-website/fork).
 - Clone the fork on your local machine.
 Your remote repo on GitHub is called `origin`.